Pump Court

 Instructing Alex Davidson

 Alex’s practice primarily encompasses general crime, financial crime, and proceeds of crime work.
-In addition to being an experienced criminal trial advocate, Alex has expertise in advising on and providing representation in civil and public law proceedings.
+In addition to being an accomplished criminal advocate, Alex has expertise in advising on and providing representation in civil and public law proceedings.

 Practice Areas